 As I have so often said, you cannot love what you do not know.
 May this Collection help you to love our Catholic Church and faith.

 -Father Richard Kunst

 We would like to thank him for his dedication and generosity in using his own resources to accumulate what he now shares with us.

-And, in addition, those of us who are privileged to have him be the pastor of our parish owe him a greater debt of gratitude for the generosity and hard work that are the substance of his days.
-Like Blessed Paul VI, he is a man “of infinite courtesy.”
+And, in addition, those of us who are privileged to have him as a pastor owe him a greater debt of gratitude for the generosity and hard work that are the substance of his days.
+Like Pope St. Paul VI, he is a man “of infinite courtesy.”